 Wait for the Confirmation Email from Twitter

-If Twitter approved your request, you’ll receive a confirmation stating that your account has been verified.
+If Twitter approves your request, you’ll receive a confirmation stating that your account has been verified.

-There’s a couple of things you have to take in mind: In the bio of your Twitter account, make sure that you have the URL link to the website.
+There are a couple of things you have to consider: In the bio of your Twitter account, ensure that you have the URL link to the website.

-Another note is that this approving process could take weeks, if not months.
+Another note is that this approval process could take weeks if not months.
 It all depends on how backed up Twitter’s verification system is.
 Hearing nothing back means that your application is still pending.

 You’ll know you’re verified when the verified account follows you on Twitter.
-You’ll also receive an email from Twitter’s support team if they reject your request, so you can find out the reasons for the rejection.
+You’ll also receive an email from Twitter’s support team if they reject your request so you can find out why it is rejected.

 The Benefits of Being Verified on Twitter

 One of the main benefits of getting verified is that it boasts personal branding.
-Moreover, with the verified badge, you can have lots of perks including accountability and stability, definitive access to more specialized Twitter analytics.
+Moreover, with the verified badge, you can have lots of perks, including accountability and stability and definitive access to more specialized Twitter analytics.

-You will also gain trust among the community and extra security, avoid identity theft, and helps you network with others, new followers and much more.
+You will also gain trust in the community and extra security, avoid identity theft and helps you network with others, new followers and much more.

 Identifier of Value Determined by an Authority

-This is an interesting perk of verification because it only works as long as people consider Twitter to be an authority.
+This is an interesting perk of verification because it only works as long as people consider Twitter an authority.
 In the past, verification has been solely at the discretion of Twitter.

-You couldn’t request it or really do anything to attract it besides grow as a person or as a brand, to the point where people notice you, and then to the point where Twitter notices you.
+You couldn’t request it or really do anything to attract it besides growing as a person or as a brand to the point where people notice you and then to the point where Twitter notices you.

 This means that verified users were all verified through direct notice and intervention on the part of Twitter itself.
-Now all of that has changed, as Twitter opened their request forms to anyone.
+Now, all that has changed, as Twitter opened their request forms to anyone.

 Adds Accountability and Stability

 Two words: Fake accounts.
-The social media is swarming with fake accounts of people pretending to be celebrities, public figures, or even key members of organizations.
+Social media is swarming with fake accounts of people pretending to be celebrities, public figures, or even key members of organizations.

-So in order to distinguish these fake accounts from the real ones, having the blue checkmark is a necessity for yourself and your business.
+So to distinguish these fake accounts from the real ones, having the blue checkmark is necessary for yourself and your business.
 Signals of high authority and authenticity.
 After all, 85% of customers buy products and patronize services from brands they trust.

 Consequently, This Indicates a Sign of Trust among Twitter’s Community

-While some skeptical users will decry the value of verification, the fact is that it’s still a valuable source of authority for the average user.
+While some sceptical users will decry the value of verification, the fact is that it’s still a valuable source of authority for the average user.

-It’s much the same way that a lot of people know that earning a Medal of Honor in the military is a high accolade, but they don’t know anything more specific about it than that.
+It’s much the same way that many people know that earning a Medal of Honor in the military is a high accolade, but they don’t know anything more specific about it.

-You don’t need to know the ins and outs of Twitter marketing or the details of earning verification in order to understand that if Twitter itself bestows the verification upon you means you have passed some kind of test of worth.
+You don’t need to know the ins and outs of Twitter marketing or the details of earning verification to understand that if Twitter itself bestows the verification upon you, it means you have passed some kind of test of worth.

-Twitter is a great place to build thought leadership, and a blue verification check mark generally correlates to easily build more followers.
+Twitter is a great place to build thought leadership, and a blue verification check mark generally correlates to easily building more followers.

 Prevents Twitter Identity Theft

-Impersonation on Twitter can range from the benign parody account to the malicious phishing attempt, and it’s the latter that are the worst for businesses to deal with.
+Impersonation on Twitter can range from a benign parody account to a malicious phishing attempt, and it’s the latter that are the worst for businesses to deal with.

 When someone sets up a profile with your information copied from your profile, there’s very little way for users to determine which is the real account.
 They can look at the recent tweets, the account creation date, and the interaction history, but that only goes so far.